omkarfadtare965/CodeChef/README.md

 - Orchestrator tools are used for executing nodes or tasks in the correct order based on their dependencies in a pipeline.
 These tools automate the scheduling, execution, and management of tasks to ensure that each task is performed in sequence, according to the dependencies defined within the pipeline.

 ### TFX (TensorFlow Extended)
-- TFX is a widely used open-source framework for creating an end-to-end ml pipeline.
+- TFX is a widely used open-source framework for creating end-to-end machine learning pipelines.

   ![image](https://github.com/user-attachments/assets/35b9ff9a-1a8a-49a2-9eb4-585df266edc5)

 __TFX production key components:__
+- The TFX production components are built on top of various open-source libraries, including TensorFlow for data ingestion, TensorFlow Data Validation, TensorFlow Transform, TensorFlow Estimators or Keras models, TensorFlow Model Analysis, TensorFlow Data Validation Outcomes, and TensorFlow Serving.
 - ___Data ingestion:___ "ExampleGen" ingests raw data from various sources, such as databases, cloud storage, or local files into the pipeline.
 - ___Data analysis or data validation:___ "StatisticsGen" analyzes the data and generates statistical summaries of the data such as types of features, ranges of numerical features, etc. "SchemaGen" defines the expected structure of the data, including data types, feature constraints, and relationships between features.
 - ___Data transformation:___ "Transform" performs feature engineering(applies transformations to the raw data to create meaningful features for model training) and data preprocessing(categorical encoding, feature scaling, etc.).